Time Pressure in Software Engineering: A Systematic Review: Empirical results

-In a paper by ~\citet{cao2010modeling}, an Agile software process simulation model was created based on an interview study of nine organizations, an extensive literature review, and secondary data.
-Decreases in available time should result in adjustments in the scope or schedule.
-If this does not happen, then schedule pressure increases.
-Concerning schedule pressure, the interviewees stated that code refactoring was largely ignored under schedule pressure.
-Interviews supported that unit testing was also reduced under pressure while pair-programming may alleviate the corner-cutting effects of pressure as paired developers are usually more disciplined.
+An Agile process simulation model was created based on interviews and an extensive literature review by \citet{cao2010modeling}.
+Decreases in available time should result in adjustments in the scope or schedule, otherwise schedule pressure increases.
+Interviewees also stated that code refactoring was largely ignored and unit testing was reduced under schedule pressure, while pair-programming was said to perhaps alleviate the corner-cutting effects of pressure, as paired developers are usually more disciplined.
 No link between schedule pressure and development speed was suggested.

 Another software process simulation model was developed by Abdel-Hamid and was discussed in multiple articles~\cite{abdel1990investigating, abdel1989lessons, abdel1990elusive}.
-The model was based on interviews and software managers' review of the resulting model.
-The main model in the papers proposed that schedule pressure leads to process losses and increases the error rate.
-No link between schedule pressure and the software development rate (speed) was made indicating that the interviews did not support the idea that schedule pressure improves software development.
+The model is based on interviews and software managers' review of the resulting model.
+The main model proposed that schedule pressure leads to process losses and increases the error rate.
+However, the model does not have a link between schedule pressure and development rate, meaning it does not support the claim that schedule pressure improves development speed.

-~\citet{houston2001stochastic} simulated six risk factors of software development and produced a model that was empirically validated by replicating an actual project.
+\citet{houston2001stochastic} simulated six risk factors of software development and produced a model called Software Project Actualized Risk Simulator (SPARS).
 The model assumed that the effects of excessive schedule pressure are fluctuating productivity, exhaustion, higher error creation, morale change, and weaker reviews.
+Based on previous models, \citet{ruiz2001simplified} present a reduced dynamic model (RDM) where schedule pressure increases errors and productivity.

-~\citet{van2010get} validated a software process simulation model in a new product development (NPD) software project.
-The model indicated that schedule pressure increases the error generation rate, overwork, task rejection rate, and delays.
-Again, no link between schedule pressure and software development speed was suggested.
-However, the researchers recognized the increase in overwork was due to schedule pressure.
+\citet{van2010get} validated a software process simulation model in a new product development (NPD) software project, according to which schedule pressure increases errors, overwork, task rejection, and delays.
+The authors simulate an actual project which suffered from schedule pressure, and show that with a later due date, the overall effort would have been decreased.

-Four of six simulation models are missing the fact that according to the empirical evidence, the pace of software development is accelerated with time pressure.